pharo-project/pharo-ci/repository/CI-Core.package/CIFilePublisher.class/README.md

-I am an abstract publisher for file-based output formats.
+A CIFilePublisher is responsible to provide an abstract for publisher which write in a file